-Created by the US Congress, this program provides various grants to study abroad and interact with other cultures while completing coursework, research or other special projects.
-Institutional nomination is required, and the internal UB deadline is early September.
-For more information visit the UB Fulbright website and the Institute of International Education website.
+Created by the U.S. Congress, this program provides various grants to study abroad and interact with other cultures while completing coursework, research or other special projects.
+Institutional nomination is required and the internal UB deadline is early September.
+For more information visit the UB Fulbright website.

-UB’s Arthur A. Schomburg Fellowship Program is sponsored by New York State and offers support for students in doctoral and master’s level programs across the university who can demonstrate that they would contribute to the diversity of the student body, especially those who can demonstrate that they have overcome a disadvantage or other impediment to success in higher education.
-Students in the program have outstanding academic credentials which contribute to an impressive graduation and retention rate of close to eighty percent.
-Since its inception in 1987, over 500 academically talented students have received support through this Fellowship program.
+UB’s Arthur A. Schomburg Fellowship Program offers support for students in doctoral and master’s level programs across the university who can demonstrate that they would contribute to the diversity of the student body, especially those who can demonstrate that they have overcome a disadvantage or other impediment to success in higher education.
+Students in the Schomburg Fellowship Program have outstanding academic credentials that contribute to an impressive graduation and retention rate of close to eighty percent.
+Since its inception in 1987, over 500 academically talented students have received support through this fellowship program.

-Recipients of support through the Arthur Alfonso Schomburg Graduate Fellowship who are not appointed to a teaching, research or graduate assistantship (i.e. "Priority 3" Fellows) are required to complete an academic, research, or service practicum during the period in which they receive funding.
+Recipients of support through the Arthur Alfonso Schomburg Graduate Fellowship who are not appointed to a teaching, research or graduate assistantship are required to complete an academic, research, or service practicum during the period in which they receive funding.
 Master's level fellowship recipients must complete one semester of practicum, while doctoral level fellows are required to complete two semesters.

 If awarded, summer tuition scholarship support covers tuition only (not fees or other charges).
 Such tuition support is limited to the general graduate tuition rate in effect for that summer term.